-Biochemistry and Molecular Biology
+Biochemistry & Molecular Biology

-The Department of Biomedical Engineering (BME) encompasses multidisciplinary and multi-scale research applied to significant health problems.
+Biomedical Engineering (BME) encompasses multidisciplinary and multi-scale research applied to significant health problems.
 BME faculty link basic science to the clinic by providing advanced technical solutions-computational models, engineered experimental systems, advanced measurement technologies, nanotechnology and reporter chemistry to pressing biomedical problems.

 The Cancer Biology Program (CanB) constitutes the foundation of basic science research of the OHSU Knight Cancer Institute.
 The overall goal of the program is to investigate the underlying cellular, genetic and molecular mechanisms underlying the development of cancer and in the regulation of both normal and abnormal cell growth.

 The Cell & Developmental Biology (CDB) program offers research and training in studies examining the biosynthesis, assembly and function of cellular components, as well as the mechanisms that permit morphogenesis and the ability of interacting cells to form a living organism.